Back to All Events

 • M&A x Craft Contemporary Courtyard 5814 Wilshire Boulevard Los Angeles, CA, 90036 United States (map)

-Join M&A and the Indigenous Society of Architecture, Planning, and Design (ISAPD) for a conversation and workshop with Miriam Diddy and River Garza that explores ideas of mapping tangible and intangible cultural elements that reinforce sovereignty, collective power, and futurity.
+M&A and the Indigenous Society of Architecture, Planning, and Design (ISAPD) collaborated for a conversation and workshop with Miriam Diddy and River Garza that explored ideas of mapping tangible and intangible cultural elements that reinforce sovereignty, collective power, and futurity.

-This workshop is free and accessible to all.
-To RSVP, please click here.
+This workshop was free and accessible to all.

 Miriam Diddy is a planner and GIS specialist based in Albuquerque, NM.
 With ten years of mapping, planning, and design experience for tribal communities, her work builds upon both the tangible and intangible elements of planning.
 Born and raised in New Mexico as a Diné and Hopi woman, her work focuses on bridging the ties between the contemporary built environment and cultural narratives that honor and recognize the resiliency of indigenous people in everyday places.
 Miriam is Regional Director of Deserts & Xeric Shrublands for the Indigenous Society of Architecture, Planning & Design (ISAPD).